ArthurHakobyan/Aether-astro-theme/README.md

 ![Aether Theme Header Image](./screenshots/header.jpg)

-Aether is a sleek, minimalist theme designed for Astro.js, perfect for those who value simplicity and speed.
-With a focus on clean design and efficient performance, Aether ensures your website loads quickly, providing a seamless user experience.
+Aether is a sleek, minimalist portfolio theme designed for Astro.js, perfect for those who value simplicity and speed.
+With a focus on clean design and efficient performance.

 ## Features